Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_advanced.rst

       data_dir: ./
     ckpt_path: null

-Other command line arguments can be given and will be considered in the printed configuration.
+Other command line arguments can be given and considered in the printed configuration.
 A use case for this is CLIs that accept multiple models.
-By default no model is selected, which means that the printed config will not include model settings.
+By default, no model is selected, meaning the printed config will not include model settings.
 To get a config with the default values of a particular model would be:

 .. code:: bash